But For Me It Was Tuesday / Religion and Mythology

 There's also the theory that it was recorded at the time, but as time went by and records were lost, it wasn't considered important enough to remember, again because of all the horrendous crimes Herod committed.
+For killing wives and sons of anyone important, he regularly wrote to Emperor Augustus in Rome asking permission.
+For killing anybody else, he could mostly just put it down to a "police action" in his Acta, assuming he bothered to record it at all.

 For Christians, the Trial of Christ was a defining moment of the faith.
 For Pontius Pilate, it was just another day of clearing his docket by trying another self-proclaimed prophet/Messiah.
 While Pilate probably did remember the trial, it being one of several incidents that nearly landed him in hot water with the increasingly paranoid Emperor Tiberius, and a political hot potato he'd made every effort to dump into Herod Antipas' lap instead, it probably didn't rate any higher in significance in his official Acta report to Rome on the year's events than those two highway robbers he'd also crucified at the time.
 All of Pilate's Acta are now lost to us, having evidently perished along with a great many other bureaucratic records with the fall of Rome.